 - ¼ cup heavy cream

 - 2 tablespoons melted butter (plus more for garnish if desired)

 - ½ teaspoon salt

 - 1 tablespoon roughly chopped pistachios

-- Peel and cut parsnips into chunks into 2-inch chunks.
+- Clean, peel, and cut parsnips into 2-inch chunks.

-- Meanwhile, combine cream with butter in a small pot over medium-low heat just to heat through.
+- Meanwhile, combine cream with butter in a small saucepan over medium-low heat just to heat through.

 - Place parsnips back into a pot or bowl and mash.Note: Mashed parsnips have a rougher consistency than potatoes.
 If you want to rice them instead, you can.